alphaClass6143/WhatsMyPC/readme.md

 - People who want to know what's in their PC.
 - Teachers who would like to introduce students to PC components

+#### User Requirements and Expectations

+- Simple navigation between PC components
+- Introduction on how to start learning
+- Links and videos need to work as expected
+- Easy and short explanations on PC components
+- Clear defined structure on how to read the page
+- Readability and Accessibility on every device

 ### Design

 #### Design Choices